 - 2 teaspoons sugar

 - 2 teaspoons avocado oil (or other cooking oil)

 - 1 packet instant yeast (approximately 2¼ teaspoons yeast)

 - cooking spray of choice

-- Stir the warm water, sugar, 2 teaspoons of oil, and yeast together in a small glass bowl.
-Let it sit for approximately 5 minutes until it gets bubbly.
+- Stir the warm water, sugar, oil, and instant yeast together in a small bowl.
+Let it sit while you continue to work on the recipe.

-- Mix the flour, Parmesan, oregano, basil, and salt together until well-combined.
+- Mix the flours, Parm, oregano, basil, and salt together.
+Stir in the yeast mixture.

 - Let the ball of dough rest while you prepare the toppings.

 - Divide your ball of dough into two pieces.
 Using your hands, press each dough ball out on a baking sheet into a 10-inch diameter circle (25.4 cm).
 You want the crusts to be thin, but with no holes.
 The edges of each pizza crust should be slightly thicker than the middle (to help the toppings stay on).

 - Top the spelt pizza crusts with sauce, cheese, and other pizza toppings (as desired).